mr-kush/md/stripe/Plan_long.md

-Great!
-Based on your background and the Stripe Associate Architect Certification guide, here’s a **focused 2–3 week study plan** tailored to your experience and goals.
+# A **focused 2–3 week study plan**

 You’ll go deep into Stripe concepts while leveraging your API and development knowledge.

 ---